Please refer to the errata for this document, which may include some normative corrections.

 a JSON object node map.
 Furthermore it has the optional parameters

-active graph (which defaults to @default
+active graph (which defaults to @default), an active subject,

 active property, and a reference to a JSON object list.
 If